rails/rails/README.md

     new Notification data['title'], body: data['body']
 ```

-The `ActionCable.server.broadcast` call places a message in the Redis' pubsub queue under the broadcasting name of `web_notifications_1`.
+The `ActionCable.server.broadcast` call places a message in the Redis' pubsub queue under a separate broadcasting name for each user.
+For a user with an ID of 1, the broadcasting name would be `web_notifications_1`.
 The channel has been instructed to stream everything that arrives at `web_notifications_1` directly to the client by invoking the
 `#received(data)` callback.
 The data is the hash sent as the second parameter to the server-side broadcast call, JSON encoded for the trip
 across the wire, and unpacked for the data argument arriving to `#received`.